lorenzo-pezzali/react-native-event-calendar-customized/README.md

-onMoveLeft | PropTypes.function | Function fired if navigating date back onMoveRight | PropTypes.function | Function fired if navigating date forward hideDateHeader | PropTypes.boolean | Choose to show date navigation header or not (defaults to false)
+onMoveLeft | PropTypes.function | Function fired if navigating date back onMoveRight | PropTypes.function | Function fired if navigating date forward hideDateHeader | PropTypes.boolean | Choose to show date navigation header or not (defaults to false) resetOnInitDateChange | PropTypes.boolean | Reset page back to initial date if initDate is changed (default is false)

 `EventCalendar` can be configured through a `styles` prop whereby any of the components in the calendar can be styled.
 ```